-In the past few weeks, we’ve had lots of members contacting us, either because of furlough or lacking the usual routine distractions, to talk about their next steps and what could be possible for the next stage of their career.
+In recent months, we’ve had lots of members contacting us to talk about their next steps and what could be possible for the next stage of their career.

 We spoke to Giles Probert, Entity Authorisation Officer and Danielle Ingle, Practitioner Team Leader, about the types of queries we have been receiving at CILEx Regulation.
 We also asked them about the benefits of taking that leap to apply for independent practice rights or set up your own law firm.

-Many people are looking for a new way of working following their experiences during lockdown.
-Some are concerned about potentially returning to a large office or facing a long daily commute.
+Many people are looking for a new way of working following their experiences during the pandemic including furlough and lockdown.
+Some are questioning potentially having to return to a large office or restart a long daily commute.
 Others are just looking for greater recognition for the work that they do, or to have greater control over the hours they work and the types of matters they engage in.

-Since the Government restrictions were imposed in March 2020, we’ve seen a considerable increase in people looking to find out more about how to they can gain independent practice rights and possibly use these to become their own boss.
+Following the 2020 pandemic, we’ve seen a considerable increase in people looking to find out more about how to they can gain independent practice rights and possibly use these to become their own boss.

 Gaining an independent practice right means you can carry out work in a reserved activity without supervision.
 That can allow you to progress within a firm or open up further career opportunities.
 Being able to actively supervise colleagues’ work, can mean that more senior roles are then a possibility.
 If you want to become your own boss now or in the future, then for many, independent practice rights will be a necessary first step.

 Some legal work can only be undertaken by, or under the supervision of, an authorised person (these are known as `reserved activities’, as defined in the Legal Services Act 2007).

 We are hearing that for those who’ve been working remotely, many have appreciated an improved work/life balance with greater flexibility on when they work.
 They are concerned that this may be lost as they return to more familiar ways of working including often long rush hour commutes.